chiahsun/problem_solving/LeetCode/206. Reverse Linked List/README.md

 Runtime: 12 ms, faster than 91.38% of Swift online submissions for Reverse Linked List.

 Memory Usage: 14.8 MB, less than 69.89% of Swift online submissions for Reverse Linked List.

+# solve2.swift

+Runtime: 23 ms, faster than 10.57% of Swift online submissions for Reverse Linked List.

+Memory Usage: 14.6 MB, less than 87.31% of Swift online submissions for Reverse Linked List.